ErikBrorsson/MVDet/eriks_readme.md

 **ONGOING** mvaug verification experiments (supervised) 2852421_x + 2852408_360

+I've found that true_max has some benefits over nms_40:
+- Since many false positive are eliminated due to true_max, ps-labels can be allowed to be closer to each other
+- It doesnt "push" pseudo-labels away from each other like nms_40 does Implement it in the UDA, and see if I can reach improved MODP with this?
+Perhaps also MODA.

 # TODO

 Reasons why MVDet is more suited for UDA than GMVD is?